Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 • What “Oil Pulling for White Teeth” DOES (The Science): Research, such as a study published in the Nigerian Medical Journal, confirms that oil pulling is “as effective as chlorhexidine” (a chemical in medical mouthwash) at reducing plaque-induced gingivitis and oral bacteria.
 This reduction is the key to its whitening and health benefits.

-H2: What Is Oil Pulling?
-Your Quick Start Guide
+What Is Oil Pulling?
+Your Quick Start Guide:

 oil pulling for white teeth

-Oil pulling is an Ayurvedic oral detoxification.
+Oil pulling cleans and protects your mouth.
 It is an easy, yet purposeful procedure:

-2. First thing in the morning, before eating or drinking, you swish the oil gently in your mouth.
+• Early in the morning before having food or drinks, you just gently move the oil around in your mouth.

 The principle behind oil pulling for white teeth is twofold: the oil’s cleansing action acts like a natural solvent.
 When you swish it picks up the plaque, the toxins and the bacteria- the primary cause of the surface stains, yellowing and dullness.
 Mechanical cleaning action lowers the bacterial burden and rids extrinsic stains in the enamel, resulting in a healthier, more naturally whitish smile without harsh chemicals.